-SIDE has made the transition from a correspondence education school to an online, flexible learning institution, utilising 90 years of experience with current pedagogical and technical know-how.
+SIDE has made the transition from a correspondence education school to an online, flexible-learning institution, combining 100 years of experience with current pedagogical and technical know-how.

-Teachers use multiple sources for their curriculum materials: a blend of self written, commercial and system-developed.
+For curriculum materials, teachers use a blend of self-written, commercial and system-developed sources.
 Depending on their cohort, teachers use a variety of strategies to connect with their students:

 - live, online classes using SABA Classroom, the Department of Education's web conferencing solution